 No, she doesn't want to play with me.
 Look... she's got her back to me!

 My smile instantly erased as the earth shattering realization engulfed me.

 My actions just stole from me a chance to play.
 They had silenced my inner voice making my true feelings invisible.

 Fast forward 40-something years and what amazes me is I still struggle with this.
 With speaking up and sharing my thoughts.
 I still worry about rejection, what other people might think, still seeking acceptance, approval, permission.
 And to be honest, it's an exhausting way to live.

 Personally I'm ready to care a little less, and to let go.

 Which bit by bit, I am working on...

-Last month for example I decided to shake things up, leap out of my comfort zone and experiment with being heard in front of a group of 380 people.
+Last month for example I decided to shake things up, leap out of my comfort zone, and truly challenge myself.
 I'd heard good things about the Good Life Project's summer camp for adults and thought why not?
 How difficult could it be?